dyrdadev/ohi-ohi-dungeon/README.md

 ## Support & Contribute

-This project was created by [Daniel Dyrda](https://dyrda.page).
-If you want to support me and my projects, you can follow me on [GitHub (dyrdadev)](https://github.com/dyrdadev) and [Mastodon](https://dyrda.page/contact).
+This project was created by [Daniel Dyrda](https://dyrda.page) and migrated to R3 by Martin Schacherbauer.
+If you want to support Daniel and his projects, you can follow him on [GitHub (dyrdadev)](https://github.com/dyrdadev) and [Mastodon](https://dyrda.page/contact).
 Just come by and say hello.

 If you want to contribute to this project, you are welcome to do so.
 Just leave me a message and we will find a way to collaborate.